forestgiant/eff/README.md

 [ui](#examples), [animation](#examples), or any type of graphical application.

 The sdl package is a partial wrapper of sdl for Go.
 For a complete wrapper checkout go-sdl2 <https://github.com/veandco/go-sdl2>
+> **NOTE:** This repository is under heavy ongoing development and is likely to break over time.
+We currently do not have any releases yet.
+If you are planning to use the repository, please consider vendoring the packages in your project and update them when a stable tag is out.

 ### SDL setup
+Eff uses the openGL renderer in SDL, any system it runs on will require opengl support
 * OSX: `brew install sdl2{,_mixer,_image,_ttf}`
 * Arch Linux: `sudo pacman -S sdl2{,_mixer,_image,_ttf}`
 * Ubuntu/Debian: `sudo apt-get install libsdl2{,-mixer,-image,-ttf}-dev `